julianlam/feps/fep/a4ed/fep-a4ed.md

    - Authors may withdraw the submission upon which a facilitator will set the status of the submission to `WITHDRAWN`.
 5. After at least 60 days the authors may request the proposal to be finalized.
 This is done by requesting final comments on the proposal.
    - If there are no community objections within 14 days and the authors can show that they have initiated sufficient awareness and discussion of the proposal, a facilitator will set the status of the submission to `FINAL`.
-6. If after 1 year the authors have not requested the proposal to be finalized, a facilitator should inquire about the status of the proposal.
-If authors don't respond, a facilitator will set the status of the submission to `WITHDRAWN`.
+6. If authors have not requested the proposal to be finalized, and there were no updates for 2 years or longer, a facilitator will set the status of the submission to `WITHDRAWN`.
 7. A proposal with status `FINAL` can not be changed or updated in a way that would lead to adjustments to implementations.
 Minor corrections are allowed.
 8. Any substantial change to finalized proposal must be submitted as a separate FEP.